aneto0/MARTe2/Docs/User/source/core/configuration/parser.rst

 --------------------

-The MARTe2 class :vciscorebml4:`ParserI` provides the implementation of all the required callbacks that are required to construct a new :vciscorebml4:`StructuredDataI` from a given configuration file.
+The MARTe2 class :vcisdoxygencl:`ParserI` provides the implementation of all the required callbacks that are required to construct a new :vcisdoxygencl:`StructuredDataI` from a given configuration file.

 A parser for a new configuration language can be implemented following these steps:

-1. Write the parser grammar file (grammar_file_name.ll) using the same token types defined in the MARTe2 :vciscorebml4:`LexicalAnalyzer` class and the callbacks implemented in the :vciscorebml4:`ParserI` class.
+1. Write the parser grammar file (grammar_file_name.ll) using the same token types defined in the MARTe2 :vcisdoxygencl:`LexicalAnalyzer` class and the callbacks implemented in the :vcisdoxygencl:`ParserI` class.
-2. Create your parser class copying from an existent parser (:vciscorebml4:`StandardParser`, :vciscorebml4:`XMLParser`, :vciscorebml4:`JSonParser`).
+2. Create your parser class copying from an existent parser (:vcisdoxygencl:`StandardParser`, :vcisdoxygencl:`XMLParser`, :vcisdoxygencl:`JSonParser`).
 3. Type on the console ``slk -C++ grammar_file_name.ll`` to generate the the parser files.
 4. Open the generated file ``SlkParse.cpp`` and copy the arrays at the beginning, in the source file of your parser class (the array named ``Parse[]`` should be renamed to ``ParseArray[]`` to avoid conflicts with the function ``ParserI::Parse()``.
 5. Copy the constants defined in ``SlkParse.cpp``(just after the arrays) in the ``Constants[]`` array maintaining the same order: ``{ START_SYMBOL, END_OF_SLK_INPUT_, START_STATE, START_CONFLICT,END_CONFLICT, START_ACTION, END_ACTION, TOTAL_CONFLICTS }``
 6. Open the generated file ``SlkString.cpp`` and copy the array ``Terminal_name[]`` in the source file of your parser class.
 7. Open the generated file ``SlkTable.cpp`` and copy the content of the function ``initialize_table()`` inside your parser constructor changing the namespace ``SlkAction`` with the name of your parser class.
-8. Make a ParserGrammar constant structure with the separators, terminals and comment patterns of the language to be parsed and use it to initialize the parent class :vciscorebml4:`ParserI` in your parser constructor.
+8. Make a ParserGrammar constant structure with the separators, terminals and comment patterns of the language to be parsed and use it to initialize the parent class :vcisdoxygencl:`ParserI` in your parser constructor.
 9. All the other functions can be copied without any modification from any other existent parser class.